Jawz84/Blog/PowerShell Contributing.md

 You can also come up with ideas yourself!

-If you have a cool improvement for a cmdlet, a new feature or just a great idea, you can submit it as a [feature request](https://github.com/PowerShell/PowerShell/issues/new?assignees=&labels=Issue-Enhancement&template=Feature_Request.md&title=Feature+Request).
+If you have a cool improvement for a Cmdlet, a new feature or just a great idea, you can submit it as a [feature request](https://github.com/PowerShell/PowerShell/issues/new?assignees=&labels=Issue-Enhancement&template=Feature_Request.md&title=Feature+Request).

 The maintainers will look at your idea and let you know what they think.
 All genuine feature requests are handled with respect.